 Through a simple, uniquely feminine demonstration of beauty, LGFB helps restore a woman’s sense of self to give womanhood, however you choose to define it, back to Canadian women.

 We have more than 100 locations across Canada.
 Visit our Workshop Finder to find the one nearest you.
-You can register online, or call the site information number to book your workshop.
+You can register online or call 1-800-914-5665.

 A two-hour Look Good Feel Better Workshop will teach you simple cosmetic tips and techniques to help you manage the effects that cancer and its treatment may have on your appearance.
 This includes nail and skin care tips, hair alternatives as well as important information on cosmetic application and hygiene.
 You can also expect an experience that goes beyond beauty, including the support of other women, the sharing of empowering information, the support of compassionate volunteers and laughter that can help you gain confidence, lift your spirits and take back some of the control that cancer has taken from you.